TEFL Teacher in Thailand 2025: Life & Tips — KET

 What Do TEFL Teachers Earn in Thailand?

-TEFL teachers typically make 30,000–50,000 baht monthly ($900–$1,500 USD); international schools pay 60,000–150,000 baht with benefits like free housing.Can I Teach with Just a TEFL Certificate?
+TEFL teachers typically earn 30,000–50,000 baht ($900–USD 1,500) monthly; international schools offer salaries of 60,000–150,000 baht with benefits such as free housing.Can I Teach with Just a TEFL Certificate?

-Yes—Thailand’s need for English skills drives demand in public schools and language institutes.
+Yes, Thailand’s need for English skills drives demand in public schools and language institutes.